-Business analytics is the magical art of turning your business data into decision ready information.
+Business analytics is the magical art of turning your business data into decision-ready information.
 I call it an art because it takes more than just analytical skills to render a good analysis.
 Making sense of data requires an understanding of the underlying business, a propensity for out-of-the-box thinking and a good dose of graphical communication skills.

-It is therefore not a common set of skills which may readily be found in job portals and other human resource services.
+It is therefore not a common set of skills that may readily be found in job portals and other human resource services.
 It isn’t so much about finding a good business analyst as to actually nurturing a good potential into a magician.
 So what kind of skills should an apprentice sorcerer have?

 This is the most obvious of skills.
 Someone with a background in mathematical sciences if a good candidate.
-A degree in physics is ideal, one in maths will also do, and subsequently any other degree or even work experience with an understanding for simple analytical tools such as data correlations, statistical averages and its distribution variance , as well as a fair experience of working weighted distributions, how does one contributing factor can be weighted relative to another to better understand its effects.
-Most analysis concentrates on averages ignoring or undermining the variance of the underlying distribution.
+A degree in physics is ideal, one in maths will also do, and subsequently any other degree or even work experience with an understanding for simple analytical tools such as data correlations, statistical averages and its distribution variance, as well as a fair experience of working weighted distributions, how does one contributing factor can be weighted relative to another to better understand its effects.
+The most analysis concentrates on averages ignoring or undermining the variance of the underlying distribution.
 So someone with a good mathematical background is essential.

 Business skills are essential in understanding the data that one manipulates.
-Data distributions, averages, variances, correlation and so on can be done on any set of data by someone with a good set of analytical skills, however this is just applying a tool and not really understanding what the result means.
+Data distributions, averages, variances, correlation and so on can be done on any set of data by someone with a good set of analytical skills, however, this is just applying a tool and not really understanding what the result means.
 For example, looking at a company financial data one could treat all expenses as a set of data to be analysed, without differentiating say between fixed and floating cost,.
 This is a classic case of comparing oranges with apples.

 This is a skill many seek to have, but not easy to obtain.
 Creative and fresh thinking makes a big difference in BI analysis.
 There is many a situation, where insight in a particular data distribution is not sufficient to come up with meaningful analysis.
 For example, take two sales team of a company from two different regions.
 One team appears to make more sales than the other, how does one go about comparing the composition of the two teams in order to get an insight as to why the performance differs.

-Is it that one team has more experience than the other, or maybe have better facilities giving them more time, or is it simple a market factor?
+Is it that one team has more experience than the other, or maybe have better facilities giving them more time, or is it simply a market factor?
 Comparing two teams is not easy, but one can start making certain assumptions about the composition of an ideal team, weighing each member’s skill contribution factor to the overall performance of the team and come up with a comparative measure of each team’s potential.
-Creative thinking allows one to model what is the composition of an ideal team, independently of the teams under study, and therefore allowing one to compare the two teams against an uncorrelated reference point.
+Creative thinking allows one to model what is the composition of an ideal team, independently of the teams under study and therefore allowing one to compare the two teams against an uncorrelated reference point.

 Graphical communication skills

-Furthermore, periodic review of the same graphs often leads to complacency in understanding the information.
+Furthermore, a periodic review of the same graphs often leads to complacency in understanding the information.
 This is where a good analyst is able to make use of innovative graphical communication skills to grab the attention of the reviewer.
-Differentiation and correlation are two important aspect of graphical communication that can are often poorly represented.
+Differentiation and correlation are two important aspects of graphical communication that can are often poorly represented.

-All in all a BI wizard needs to acquire the full set of skills on the job itself, but nonetheless needs to be equipped with the statistical tools required for the trade as well as a good dose of creativeness to master the art.
+All in all a BI wizard needs to acquire the full set of skills on the job itself but nonetheless needs to be equipped with the statistical tools required for the trade as well as a good dose of creativeness to master the art.

 A small test